nirbo/mnist/README.md

 Follow the instructions below to run the model on Clusterone using the `just` command line tool.
 This project is part of Clusterone's [Getting Started guide](https://docs.clusterone.com/docs/get-started).
 There is also an [in-depth tutorial](https://docs.clusterone.com/docs/mnist-with-clusterone) based on this repository.

+***Please note: There is currently a bug in the MNIST example that might affect the performance in distributed  training.
+We are aware of this and are working on a fix.
+This does not affect single node training.***

 ## Table of Contents

 - [Install](#install)